aviouslyak/Xathon/README.md

 # Xathon

 A web3 app to make running walkathons simple and decentralized.
+Currently WIP, but not in active development.

 xathon-react is a react based application written in Typescript using tailwindcss to create a functional frontend.

-xathon-ethereum is a ethereum application created with truffle with contracts in Solidity and tests and in Typescript.
+xathon-ethereum is a ethereum application created with truffle and contracts built in Solidity and tests and in Typescript.

 ## Project Goals